librato/api-docs/source/includes/_users.md

 ## Overview

-<aside class="notice">Note: The Users API will to be enabled before you can utilize it.
+<aside class="notice">Note: The Users API will need to be enabled before you can utilize it.
 Please <a href="mailto:support@librato.com">contact the Librato support team</a> for access.</aside>

 The `users` API enables third party IaaS and PaaS vendors to create and manage user accounts on behalf of their customers.